What Is a Mortgage in Principle?

 You should be able to get a mortgage in principle quite quickly when you request one from a lender or broker.
 If you have all of the required information, you may be able to get an instant MIP based on the information you provide.

 When you are applying for a mortgage in principle, you do not typically need to provide as much paperwork as you do for a mortgage application.
-For example, documents like bank statements are rarely requested at MIP stage.
-Lenders and brokers should request income proof, ID and Address Verification documents for all applicants to maintain their compliance with the Financial Conduct Authority.
+Lenders and brokers usually request income proof, ID and address verification documents for all applicants to maintain their compliance with the Financial Conduct Authority.

-Recent payslips are typically requested from employed applicants and the last 2 years of Tax Calculations and Tax Year Overview documents are typically requested from self-employed applicants as income proof.
-For ID Verification, an in-date passport or driving license document is sufficient.
-For Address Verification, a recent utility/ council tax bill or bank statement showing current address is sufficient.
+Recent payslips are also typically requested from employed applicants and the last 2 years of Tax Calculations and Tax Year Overview documents for self-employed applicants.
+For ID verification, an in-date passport or driving licence document is sufficient.
+For address verification, a recent utility/council tax bill or bank statement showing the current address is sufficient.

-When you apply for a mortgage in principle, you will be asked a set of questions to enable the lender to calculate how much they would be happy to lend to you.
-These questions will usually include details such as:
+When you apply for a mortgage in principle, the lender will ask you a series of questions to figure out the amount they’re willing to lend you.
+These questions will usually include the following details:

 - credit history